 The Future of Work in the Banking Industry

-The biggest impact for any banker in this crisis today is in the way their working conditions changed.
-So, on April 23, we invited Guy Claes at The Banking Scene Afterwork to discuss everyone’s experiences and opinions on the future of work, with special attention to the future of remote working.
+The most significant impact for any banker in this crisis today is in the way their working conditions changed.
+So, on April 23, we invited Guy Claes at The Banking Scene Afterwork to discuss everyone’s experiences and opinions on the future of work, with particular attention to the future of remote working.
 Guy Claes is the Marketing Director of Facilicom Group, a facilities company.
 His open mind and fresh look at the banking industry created the perfect setting for a very open discussion.

 So first, thumbs up for Guy for his involvement in our Afterwork!
-His insights were a big contribution to the dialogue, and an inspiration for all of us!
-For the Belgian attendees, it provided the right context for the news about exit plans on April 24 and the following days.
+His insights were a big contribution to the dialogue and an inspiration for all of us!
+It provided the right context for the news about exit plans on April 24 and the following days.

 The Banking Scene Afterwork: remote or physical?